dokar3/quickjs-kt/README.md

 (4) To map a Kotlin `Map` to a JavaScript object, use the `Map.toJsObject()` extension function, this will create a delegate of the original map, and only `String` keys are supported.

+# Error handling

+Most of functions may throw:

+- `IllegalStateException`, if some function was called after calling `close`

+`evaluate()` and `compile()` may throw:

+- `QuickJsException`, if a JavaScript error occurred or failed to map a type between JavaScript and Kotlin
+- Other exceptions, if they were occurred in the Kotlin binding

+If you find other suspicious errors, please feel free to open an issue to report

 # Samples

 - **[js-eval](./samples/js-eval)**: A GUI Compose Multiplatform app to evaluate JS, some minimal JS snippets are builtin